Plant-Net/LEAPH/README.md

 - MobiDB-lite - v3.0
 - (Prosite - v1.86 if you are changing the training set of +)

-To properly use LEAF you can download the directory and execute the following steps:
+To properly use LEAPH you can download the directory and execute the following steps:

 **Predict features**
 ```